Nature’s Way Orchard Fruits Review: Pros and Cons, Ingredients, Customer Feedback and 3 Alternatives

-- Nature’s Way state on their website and product label that these fruit supplements do not contain salt, gluten, wheat, soy, dairy, artificial colors or flavors, preservatives or any yeast derived ingredients.
+- Nature’s Way state on their website and product label that this supplement does not contain salt, gluten, wheat, soy, dairy, artificial colors or flavors, preservatives or any yeast-derived ingredients.

-- The 450 mg vcaps are quite small, which is helpful for swallowing but doesn’t provide that much mixed fruit powder.
-The recommended dose of 2 capsules a day (900 mg) may not be high enough to provide noticeable effects.
+- The 450 mg vcaps are quite small, which is helpful for swallowing but doesn’t provide that much volume.
+The recommended dose of 2 caps a day (900 mg) may not be high enough to provide noticeable effects.
 Doubling the amount you take should help but also doubles the cost per month.

-- Orange and apple, relatively high up on the supplement panel, are much less nutritious than most of the other additions in Orchard Fruits.
-Removing them and adding more cranberry, acai and raspberry would improve this fruit blend formula significantly.
+- Orange and apple, relatively high up on the supplement panel, are much less nutritious than most of the other additions in this product.
+Removing them and adding more cranberry, acai and raspberry would improve the formula significantly.

-- While most of the ingredients used here are high in nutrition, there are competing products, like Texas Superfood, with far more potent additions.
-The price point is higher but you can get more beneficial effects with premium superfood capsules like this.
+- While most of the ingredients used here are high in nutrition, there are competing products, like Texas Superfood and Nature’s Sustenance, with far more potent additions.
+They are more expensive but you can get more beneficial effects with premium superfoods supplements like this.

-Reoccurring themes in reviews by people who bought Nature’s Way Orchard Fruits include:
+Reoccurring themes by people who bought Nature’s Way fruit blend include: